slowenthal/cql_kernel/README.md

 To install:

     pip install cqljupyter

+To configure the Cassandra host or IP address:

     python -m cqljupyter.install  [<cassandra hostname>]

 You can always rerun the the above command to change the hostname.
 It's best to restart Jupyter after running it.
-You can get away with closing your notebook, and then refreshing the main Jupyter page too, but that's error-prone.
+You can often get away with closing your notebook, and then refreshing the main Jupyter page too, but that's error-prone.